-(4) Improper use of narcotics or intoxicants, which substantially impairs the faculty member’s fulfillment of his/her departmental and college duties and responsibilities.
+- Improper use of narcotics or intoxicants, which substantially impairs the faculty member’s fulfillment of their departmental and college duties and responsibilities.

 Termination of a faculty member with a tenure appointment, or with a tenure-track or temporary appointment prior to the annual specified term of the appointment, shall be subject to the following procedures.
 No termination shall be effective until steps (4) through (10) below have been completed.

-(1) A faculty member may not be suspended pending completion of steps (4) through (10) unless it is determined by the College that the faculty member’s presence poses a danger to persons or property or a threat of destruction to the academic or operational processes of the College.
-Reassignment of responsibilities is not considered suspension; however, the faculty member must be reassigned responsibilities for which he/she is qualified.
+- A faculty member may not be suspended pending completion of steps (4) through (10) unless it is determined by the College that the faculty member’s presence poses a danger to persons or property or a threat of destruction to the academic or operational processes of the College.
+Reassignment of responsibilities is not considered suspension; however, the faculty member must be reassigned responsibilities for which they are qualified.

-(2) In any case of suspension, the faculty member shall be given an opportunity at the time of the decision or immediately thereafter to contest the suspension; and, if there are disputed issues of fact or cause and effect, the faculty member shall be provided the opportunity for a hearing on the suspension as soon as possible, at which time the faculty member may cross-examine his/her accuser, present witnesses on his/her behalf, and be represented by an attorney.
+- In any case of suspension, the faculty member shall be given an opportunity at the time of the decision or immediately thereafter to contest the suspension; and, if there are disputed issues of fact or cause and effect, the faculty member shall be provided the opportunity for a hearing on the suspension as soon as possible, at which time the faculty member may cross-examine their accuser, present witnesses on their behalf, and be represented by an attorney.
 Thereafter, whether the suspension is upheld or revoked, the matter shall proceed pursuant to these procedures.

-(4) Upon a recommendation by the vice president for Academic Affairs of Northeast State to the president or upon a decision by the president that these procedures should be undertaken in consideration of the termination of a tenured faculty member, one or more appropriate administrators shall meet privately with the faculty member for purposes of attempting to reach a mutually acceptable resolution of the problems giving rise to the proposed termination proceedings.
+- Upon a recommendation by the Vice President for Academic Affairs of Northeast State to the President or upon a decision by the President that these procedures should be undertaken in consideration of the termination of a tenured faculty member, one or more appropriate administrators shall meet privately with the faculty member for purposes of attempting to reach a mutually acceptable resolution of the problems giving rise to the proposed termination proceedings.

-(5) If a mutual resolution is not reached under step (4), the president shall appoint a faculty committee consisting of tenured faculty members, whose appointments should be, but are not required to be, agreed to by the faculty member.
+- If a mutual resolution is not reached under step (4), the President shall appoint a faculty committee consisting of tenured faculty members, whose appointments should be, but are not required to be, agreed to by the faculty member.
 The faculty committee shall conduct an informal inquiry of the facts giving rise to the proposed termination and seek a mutually acceptable resolution.
-Should no such resolution be reached, the committee shall recommend to the president whether in its opinion further proceedings should be taken in pursuit of the termination.
+Should no such resolution be reached, the committee shall recommend to the President whether in its opinion further proceedings should be taken in pursuit of the termination.
 The recommendation shall be in writing and shall be accompanied by reasons for the recommendation.
-The committee’s recommendation shall not be binding on the president.
+The committee’s recommendation shall not be binding on the President.

-(6) If no mutually acceptable resolution is reached through step (5), and/or if after consideration of the faculty committee’s recommendation, the president determines that further proceedings are warranted to consider termination, the following steps shall be taken:
+- If no mutually acceptable resolution is reached through step (5), and/or if after consideration of the faculty committee’s recommendation, the President determines that further proceedings are warranted to consider termination, the following steps shall be taken:

-(8) The chairperson of the hearing committee may in his/her discretion require a joint pre-hearing conference with the parties that may be held in person or by a conference telephone call.
+- The chairperson of the hearing committee may in their discretion require a joint pre-hearing conference with the parties that may be held in person or by a conference telephone call.
 The purpose of the pre-hearing conference should include but is not limited to one or more of the following:

 A written memorandum of the pre-hearing conference should be prepared and provided to each party.

-(a) During the hearing, the faculty member will be permitted to have an academic advisor present and may be represented by legal counsel of his/her choice.
+During the hearing, the faculty member will be permitted to have an academic advisor present and may be represented by legal counsel of their choice.

-(10) After consideration of the committee’s report and the record, the president may in his/her discretion consult with the faculty member prior to reaching a final decision regarding termination.
-Following his/her review, the president shall notify the faculty member of his/her decision, which, if contrary to the committee’s recommendation shall be accompanied by a statement of the reasons.
-If the faculty member is terminated or suspended as a result of the president’s decision, the faculty member may appeal the president’s action to the chancellor pursuant to TBR Policy 1:02:11:00.
+- After consideration of the committee’s report and the record, the President may in their discretion consult with the faculty member prior to reaching a final decision regarding termination.
+Following their review, the President shall notify the faculty member of their decision, which, if contrary to the committee’s recommendation shall be accompanied by a statement of the reasons.
+If the faculty member is terminated or suspended as a result of the President’s decision, the faculty member may appeal the President’s action to the Chancellor pursuant to TBR Policy 1:02:11:00.